-Community First Health Plans offers pregnant women access to a special maternity program, Healthy Expectations.
-Take our online Pregnancy Health Assessment to join and you could earn giveaways and other products to help you throughout your pregnancy journey and after you welcome your new baby.
+Community First Health Plans offers pregnant women access to a special maternity program called Healthy Expectations.
+Take our online Pregnancy Health Assessment to join, and you can earn giveaways and other products to help you throughout your pregnancy journey and after you welcome your new baby.